digitranslab/jumpstart/docs/versioned_docs/version-2.50.0-LTS/contributing-guide/setup/docker.md

 docker compose run --rm  plugins npm run build:plugins
 ```

-6. Run ToolJet.
+6. Run JumpStart.

 ```bash
 docker compose up
 ```

-   ToolJet should now be served locally at `http://localhost:8082`.
+   JumpStart should now be served locally at `http://localhost:8082`.

 7. To shut down the containers, use the below commands: